huaminghuangtw/Evergreen-Notes/Permanent-Notes/Life is shorter than you think.md

 # [Live Like It's The Last Time](https://www.sahilbloom.com/newsletter/live-like-its-the-last-time)

-You won’t know when it’s the last time.
+- You won’t know when it’s the last time.
 But you can live like it is.
+- Live each day as it were your last, because someday you’ll certainly be right.
+- Try to live each day as if you’ve come back from the future, as if it was the final full day of your extraordinary, ordinary life.

 ---